venky6995/IITJ/README.md

 **About the Project**

-This project is a part of the assignment challenge, where I, Niraj Bhagchandani(G23AI2087), have showed a series of projects to demonstrate my skills in Docker.
+This project is a part of the assignment challenge, where I, Doddi Venkatesh(G23AI2122), have showed a series of projects to demonstrate my skills in Docker.

 **Running the Container**